 CEO COMPENSATION.
-In setting the total compensation payable to the Chief Executive Officer for the 2003 fiscal year, the Compensation Committee considered published survey data provided by our compensation consulting firm as well as the compensation paid to the chief executive officers of seven companies selected for comparative purposes.
+In setting the total compensation payable to the Chief Executive Officer for the 2004 fiscal year, the Compensation Committee considered published survey data provided by our compensation consulting firm as well as the compensation paid to the chief executive officers of seven companies selected for comparative purposes.
+The Chief Executive Officer's compensation is based on the same criteria described above with respect to executive officers generally.
+The Chief Executive Officer's variable cash compensation was tied to the company's revenue and operating profit as a percentage of revenue.

 COMPLIANCE WITH INTERNAL REVENUE CODE SECTION 162(M).
 Section 162(m) of the Internal Revenue Code precludes the company from taking a deduction for compensation in excess of \$1 million for the officers named in the Summary Compensation Table.
 Certain performance-based compensation is specifically excluded from the deduction limit.
 The company's policy is to qualify, to the extent reasonable, the compensation of executive officers for deductibility under applicable tax laws.
-However, the Compensation program that will attract, retain and reward the executives who will further the company's success and that the loss of a tax deduction may be necessary in some circumstances.
+However, the Compensation Committee believes that it's primary responsibility is to provide a compensation program that will attract, retain and reward the executives who will further the Company's success and that the loss of a tax deduction may be necessary in some circumstances.